Finite-time blowup for the Fourier-restricted Euler and hypodissipative Navier-Stokes model equations: Further results and discussion

 Friedlander and Pavlovi\'c proved finite-time blowup for the inviscid case \cite{FriedlanderPavlovic}, and independently around the same time Katz and Pavlovi\'c proved finite-time blowup for the inviscid case and for the viscous case when $\Tilde{\alpha}<\frac{1}{4}$.
 Cheskidov refined this analysis in \cite{Cheskidov}, proving finite-time blowup for $\Tilde{\alpha}<\frac{1}{3}$, and global regularity for $\Tilde{\alpha}\geq \frac{1}{2}$.
+Additionally, Barbato, Morandin, and Romito \cite{BarbatoMorandinRomito} also proved a global regularity result for nonnegative solutions in the range $\frac{2}{5}\leq \Tilde{\alpha}<\frac{1}{2}$ when $\lambda=2^{\frac{1}{\Tilde{\alpha}}}$, beyond the energy threshold.
+This result, however, cannot be adapted straightforwardly to the Fourier-restricted hypodissipative Navier--Stokes equation, because any generalization would apply only to the Fourier-restricted equation in the symmetry class where we prove blowup.
+In the general case, the dynamics are much more complicated, and the dynamical systems argument from \cite{BarbatoMorandinRomito} will not apply.

-Following the methods of \cite{Cheskidov}, we will prove finite-time blowup for the Fourier-restricted hypodissipative Navier--Stokes equation when $\Tilde{\alpha}<\frac{1}{3}$, which corresponds to $\alpha<\frac{\log(3)}{6\log(2)}$, and global regularity when $\Tilde{\alpha}\geq \frac{1}{2}$, which corresponds to $\alpha\geq\frac{\log(3)}{4\log(2)}$.
-For the proof of finite-time blowup for the Fourier-restricted Euler equation we will follow the methods of \cites{KatzPavlovic,FriedlanderPavlovic}.
-These methods will only be available once the class of symmetries---odd, permutation symmetric, $\sigma$-mirror symmetric---has been used to dramatically simplify the Fourier-restricted Euler and hypodissipative Navier--Stokes equations, which in the general case are much more complicated than the dyadic Euler/Navier--Stokes equations.
-Barbato, Morandin, and Romito \cite{BarbatoMorandinRomito} also proved a global regularity result for large data in the range $\frac{2}{5}\leq \Tilde{\alpha}<\frac{1}{2}$, but this result is not for entirely generic initial data and is not based on energy methods, so we will not be able to adapt this result to the Fourier-restricted hypodissipative Navier--Stokes equation.
+In this paper, we prove finite-time blowup for the Fourier-restricted hypodissipative Navier--Stokes equation when $\Tilde{\alpha}<\frac{1}{3}$, which corresponds to $\alpha<\frac{\log(3)}{6\log(2)}$, and global regularity when $\Tilde{\alpha}\geq \frac{1}{2}$, which corresponds to $\alpha\geq\frac{\log(3)}{4\log(2)}$.
+For the proof of global regularity, we will closely follow the methods of Cheskidov in \cite{Cheskidov}.
+For the proof of finite-time blowup, we will use a different Lyapunov functional that gives finite-time blowup for a somewhat broader class of initial data than the Lyapunov functional in \cite{Cheskidov}, but with the same threshold for blowup, $\Tilde{\alpha}<\frac{1}{3}$.
+In particular, we can relax the requirement from \cite{Cheskidov} that the $u_n(0)\geq 0$, for all $n \in\mathbb{Z}^+$, giving the following result.